METCO

 Today, we owe it to them—and to the people in Boston, suburban towns, and the state of Massachusetts who stand unified in support of METCO’s daring vision—to study this legacy, and honor it with our actions.
 We invite you to relive the courage, creativity, and dedication of the activists in this exhibit, and to imagine a future of METCO even more extraordinary than its past.

 In the weeks following the murder of George Floyd in Minneapolis, rallies and marches were organized from Brookline to Wellesley.
 Superintendents, METCO Directors, and School Committee members assembled in Hyde Park to make public statements of solidarity for the Black community and commit to adopting anti-racism resolutions in their districts.
-Many conducted assessments of equity in their schools; invested in diversity, equity, and inclusion leadership and training; and fostered dialogue with their students.
-METCO Headquarters, our suburban district partners, and the Commonwealth of Massachusetts may be more united than ever in our commitment to anti-racism.
-Together we are a model for the nation.
-Every day, we prepare students—Black, brown, and white—to thrive in a diversifying world and to lead it toward greater justice.
-That may be the ultimate goal of racial integration.

 Meet Our Districts